Frequently Asked Questions

 Kat grew up in Racine, Wisconsin.
 In high school, she spent her summers working at a camp for students with developmental disabilities.
 She was the State Outreach Coordinator for STAND, a youth-led movement to end mass atrocities.
 In college, she received a grant to volunteer at a children’s home in Kenya, where she helped establish a neighborhood school and learned about complex roadblocks to education, including systemic sexual abuse.
 Back in the U.S., she joined the Chicago Taskforce on Violence Against Girls & Young Women, and the media toolkit she designed was featured by Al Jazeera as an example of how to report on sexual violence.
 Kat majored in literature and art with a focus on photography, and her first job out of college was working in museum education at the Art Institute of Chicago.
 After applying to teach at a number of schools, she was offered a job that combined teaching with marketing communications.

 As the first marketing hire at Landed, Kat helped teachers buy homes in expensive cities.
 At Apple, she pitched and launched Apple Learning Coach — a free professional learning program that trains instructional coaches, digital learning specialists, and other coaching educators to help teachers get more out of technology.
-She led development of the learning experience design as well as the marketing strategy and built out the program with a talented team.
+She led the development of the learning experience design as well as the marketing strategy and built out the program with a talented team.
 While at Apple, Kat earned her MBA from Berkeley Haas, where she was a Diversity Scholar and the class’s commencement speaker.

-Introducing Education Storytelling Intern Vivian Llanes
+Education Storytelling Intern Vivian Llanes

-As of April 2024, Vivian Llanes has joined the Teachers in Their Power project as an undergraduate intern from Georgetown University.
+As of April 2024, Vivian Llanes works for the Teachers in Their Power project as an undergraduate intern from Georgetown University.
 Vivian previously interned for Education Week, the U.S. Senate, and the U.S. House of Representatives.
 She planned English lessons for immigrant students at high-need public schools as part of the DC Schools Project, and she served as a student teaching aid for Cardozo High School in DC Public Schools.
 She is a Research Assistant for Professor Marisa O. Ensor at the Georgetown University Center for Social Justice Research, Teaching & Service.
 Kat is grateful to have Vivian working with her to wade through transcripts and elevate teachers’ stories.

 Alongside dozens of teachers, project advisors include: